Can circular design help this beverage multinational end waste?

 However before agreeing to take this on, I worked with their Senior Leadership stakeholders to critically evaluate the ambition; was this a greenwashing marketing exercise or an exciting effort to use their considerable influence for good?
 What we found was a group who were empowered and willing to do whatever it took to create real change.
 The common sense of purpose between our team and the client created an incredible, close working dynamic - one that I've rarely experienced.

-The challenge Focusing on the LATAM region; the challenge was in three parts: first, map and expose the pathway to achieve zero waste; then identify the most influential leverage points for this company to act on, and finally turn that into immediate action.
+Focusing on the LATAM region; the challenge was in three parts: first, map and expose the pathway to achieve zero waste; then identify the most influential leverage points for this company to act on, and finally turn that into immediate action.
 Because this valuable insight wouldn't be worth anything unless the company could execute.
+With the scale, resources, and clout of the company and stakeholders involved, this was an incredible opportunity for positive change in the world, but one that would have to be planned very carefully to ensure these assets were leveraged to their greatest potential. |

-Results 🐅🐯 Ultimately we set up three action teams that would go on to lead programs in the business, focusing on three different, but critical challenges to solve: the first to embed sustainability in the core value of the company, the second to provide consumers with sustainable options and lastly, to use their massive influence to convene others in the industry in a pre-competitive agenda to create change.
+🐅🐯 Ultimately we set up three action teams that would go on to lead programs in the business, focusing on three different, but critical challenges to solve: the first to embed sustainability in the core value of the company, the second to provide consumers with sustainable options and lastly, to use their massive influence to convene others in the industry in a pre-competitive agenda to create change. 🚗Each team created a 12-month action plan, business model, and transition plan to make sure the imitative would plug in neatly to the company's current structure and priorities. 🌍🔍The map we'd created of the waste system was the first time stakeholders had seen the system all in one place and could see how they each related to the departments of each other.
+As a by-product, this map created increased alignment and momentum by giving stakeholders a common language and baseline. |